How can you help your 401k clients meet the minimum standards of prudence that ERISA imposes, regardless of plan size?

 Get Your Copy of the Service Model Strategies Guide

-To make it easy for you – I’m giving you access to the Service Model Strategies Guide (with BONUS SAMPLE FEE SCHEDULE) that I developed that has been one of the most popular bonus resources on this blog.
+To make it easy for you – I’m giving you access to the Service Model Strategies Guide that I developed that has been one of the most popular bonus resources on this blog.